Embedded Metadata Manifesto (2011)

 You can join this group by its web interface at http://groups.yahoo.com/group/iptc-photometadata/ and post it there.

 If you want to read first only what others have written goto http://groups.yahoo.com/group/iptc-photometadata/messages

 You may email this page to others: see the options above the sidebar to the right.

 Read it - support it - spread the word about it.

-Image Metadata HandbookThe CEPIC/IPTC Image Metadata Handbook with comprehensive guidelines for metadata management.
+Image Metadata HandbookThe CEPIC/IPTC Image Metadata Handbook with comprehensive guidelines for metadata management by professionals.
 Download it for free.